sultanmakhmudbazarbayev/klikatech-test/README.md

 Here's why:

-- There are configuration files for Docker images, and I tried to configure docker-compose, but errors were coming one after another, and I stopped when it come to local network management between containers.
+- There are configuration files for Docker images, and I tried to configure docker-compose with migrations and seeders, but errors were coming one after another, and I stopped when it come to errors related to migrations.
+It took me around 4-5 hours to figure out that migrations were running before api were connected to database.
+- Next problem is seeders, I coudn't find a possible version of running seeders inside a docker so container will always restart properly.
 - Filtration part of backend was also done in a hurry.
 - I was looking for music datasets and some time were spent to formatting of csv file.
 - Here will be instructions of downloading and setting up the project.